susan-shu-c/tale/_posts/2019-10-02-data-science-side-project.md

 * What will the side project look like, when it's "complete"? i.e. defining an end point to the project

 Keep in mind that all of this is variable: things may change once you get started with the project, and that's okay.
-The key is to get start, and not get stuck in planning limbo.
+The key is to get started, and not get stuck in planning limbo.

 Once you have some details written down, you'll be ready to move on to the next step.